giant-robot/meta/readme.md

 ### Parameters

 `$id`
 A unique identifier for the field.
-This is going to be the meta key under which the field input will be saved.
+This is going to be the meta key (or option name) under which the field input will be saved.

 <a name="common-field-options"></a>
 `$options`